Visualize and interpret eval results

 View results in the UI

-Your eval will return a link to the corresponding results in Braintrust's UI.
-Open the link.
-You will land on a detailed view of the eval run that you selected.
+Running an eval from the API or SDK will return a link to the corresponding results in Braintrust's UI.
+When you open the link, you'll land on a detailed view of the eval run that you selected.
+The detailed view includes:

 • Diff mode toggle - Allows you to compare eval runs to each other.
 If you click the toggle, you will see the results of your current eval compared to the results of the baseline.